 An LCD TV (left) is a complicated design with a backlight, glass filters, diffusors, and polarizers.
 An OLED TV (right) doesn't need a backlight because its pixels are self-lighting.

 An LCD TV screen uses a thin layer of liquid crystal solution sandwiched between transparent glass panels.
-The liquid crystals aren't floating randomly — the screen's front layer of glass is etched on the inside surface in a grid pattern that forms a template to keep the crystals lined up horizontally and vertically.
 A matching grid of millions of transistors supplies the tiny electric charges that control the crystals, causing them to open or close.
 The resulting pattern of light and dark pixels creates the TV's picture.

 The type and sophistication of the backlight has a lot to do with overall picture quality.
 Especially on how well the TV can display dark or black sections of the picture.

-There are three types of LED backlighting found on current LCD TVs:
+You'll find three different types of LED backlighting in today's LCD TVs:

-- Edge-lit — Most LED TVs use edge lighting: strings of LEDs along either the sides of the screen, the top and bottom, or just the bottom.
-Some type of light guide is used to redirect and scatter the light evenly to produce a more uniform image.
+Most LED TVs use edge lighting: strings of LEDs along either the sides of the screen, the top and bottom, or just the bottom.
+"Light guides" redirect and scatter the light evenly to produce a more uniform picture.
 Edge-lit backlighting makes it possible to build ultra-thin TVs.

-- Direct-lit — This type of backlight has a grid of LEDs across the entire back of the screen.
-Be careful not to confuse this type of backlight with the full-array type described next.
-The direct-lit approach was developed to save manufacturing costs.
-This design uses a few dozen LEDs, and the LEDs cannot be independently dimmed, so you don't get the exceptional picture contrast — the range between the blackest black and the brightest white the TV can produce — that you get with a full-array/local dimming design.
-Cosmetically, direct-lit TVs tend to be much thicker than edge-lit models.
+Direct-lit backlights use a grid of LEDs across the entire back of the screen.
+Don't confuse direct-lit with the full-array type described below.
+Direct-lit uses only a few dozen LEDs, and they can't be independently dimmed, so you don't get the exceptional picture contrast that you can get with a full-array/local dimming design.
+Direct-lit TVs tend to be thicker than edge-lit models.

-The full-array-with-local-dimming backlight — sometimes shortened to FALD — is still the gold standard for LCD TV backlighting, this type is currently found on only a handful of top-performing models.
-This type also features a grid of LEDs covering the entire back of the screen.
+The full-array-with-local-dimming backlight — sometimes shortened to FALD — is still the gold standard for LCD TV backlighting, Now only found on a handful of top-performing TVs, this type also features a grid of LEDs covering the entire back of the screen.
 Where it differs from direct-lit is the much higher number of LEDs, and the fact that there are typically hundreds of dimmable "zones," or even individually dimmable LEDs.
 The result is exceptionally wide contrast with very realistic shadow detail.

-OLED (pronounced "oh-led") stands for Organic Light Emitting Diode.
-The first OLED smartphone screens appeared in 2010, but OLED TVs have only been around since 2013.
+OLED TVs have only been around since 2013.
 What's new and different about this technology is the OLED screen material — an organic substance that glows when it's activated by an electric current.
-This self-lighting carbon-based material makes up the screen's pixel layer — it's the reason OLED is known as an "emissive" display.
+This self-lighting carbon-based material makes up the screen's pixel layer.

 The best backlight is no backlight

 In an OLED TV screen, each pixel — actually every sub-pixel — is its own independently controlled light source, so there's no need for a backlight with all its limitations.
-Just as important, each and every sub-pixel can switch off completely, producing absolute black.
-It's this ability that gives OLED its remarkable contrast and black levels.
-This pixel-level light control enables a level of precision and control that's never been possible before.
+Just as important, every sub-pixel can switch off completely, producing absolute black.
+This is what gives OLED its unmatched contrast and black levels.
+This pixel-level light control enables a level of precision and control far beyond any current type of LED illumination.

 An OLED TV's construction is comparatively simple, with fewer layers than an LCD TV (see Panel Structure graphic, above).
 But that doesn't mean OLED TVs are easy (or cheap) to build.
-Making TV-sized OLED screens has proven very difficult, which is why early OLED models were so expensive.
-Prices have dropped dramatically since OLED TVs launched.
+Making TV-sized OLED screens has proven very difficult, which is why OLED models still cost more than most LED TVs.

 Now that you have a better idea of how these two TV types work, let's look at how they compare when it comes to key picture quality aspects and other factors we look at when choosing a TV.

-LED TVs cover a wide range of sizes from 19" to 85".
+LED TVs cover a wide range of sizes from 19" to 88".
 OLED TVs are currently available in only 55", 65", and 77" models.
-Both LED LCD and OLED TVs are available with either flat or curved screens.
+LED TV prices start at a few hundred dollars while OLEDs start at around $1500.

-A TV's ability to produce deep, dark blacks is probably the most important factor in achieving excellent picture quality.
+A TV's ability to produce deep, dark blacks is probably the most important factor in producing an excellent picture.
 Deeper blacks enable both higher contrast and richer colors, resulting in a more lifelike image.

-Only the very best LED LCD TVs that use full-array local dimming (FALD) backlighting can approach OLED TV performance.
-More typical LED LCD models often produce a black that is closer to charcoal gray.
+Only the very best LED LCD TVs that use full-array local dimming (FALD) backlighting can approach OLED's black level performance.
+More typical LED models produce black that looks closer to charcoal gray.

 Both OLED and top-performing LED TVs typically have near-perfect color accuracy.
 Most newer 4K Ultra HD TV models feature WCG (wide color gamut) technology that allows them to reproduce a much wider range of colors than those specified by current HDTV standards.
 This extended color range is closer to what is used in movie theaters.

 4K OLED TVs, and LED LCD models that use color-enhancing technologies like nanocrystals or "quantum dots," can reproduce this new wider color range.
-No video content currently supports this expanded color range are 4K Ultra HD Blu-ray and select streamed 4K content from providers like Netflix® and Amazon Instant Video.
+The only sources that take advantage of this expanded color range are 4K Ultra HD Blu-ray and select streamed 4K content from providers like Netflix® and Amazon Instant Video.

-Viewing angle is another area where OLED TV has a big advantage over LCD.
-When you sit directly in front of an LCD TV, the picture looks bright and colorful, but once you move to the sides or above or below the screen, brightness, contrast, and color become increasingly distorted or washed out.
+Viewing angle is an area where OLED has a big advantage over LCD.
+When you sit directly in front of an LED-LCD TV, the picture looks bright and colorful, but once you move to the sides or above or below the screen, brightness, contrast, and color become increasingly distorted or washed out.

 Compared to LED-LCD TVs, OLED offers superior off-axis viewing.
 Picture contrast and colors remain vivid even for viewers sitting or standing off to the sides.

-The culprit behind LCD's narrow viewing angle?
+The reason for LCD's narrow viewing angle?
 Its backlight and the shutter effect of the screen's pixels.

 OLED's self-lighting pixels completely eliminate this issue, so that picture quality even viewed from a severe angle is nearly as good as viewing directly in front of the screen.
 That's a major advantage if you often watch with others.

 LED TVs have been around for many years and have proven to be extremely reliable, typically providing many years of trouble-free service.
 OLED TVs have only been around a few years — not long enough for us to be able to predict their longevity based on experience.
 But when LG visited Crutchfield recently for TV training, the trainer said the expected lifespan is 100,000 hours, which is the same as for LED TVs.